havadank/MyBachelor/README.md

 `catkin_make`

-The Universal_Robots_ROS_Driver will likely fail to compile, stating something along the lines of `No member mass` and `No member center_of_gravity` if this happens locate `~/catkin_ws/src/fmauch_universal_robot/ur_msgs/srv/SetPayload.srv` and replace the contents with:
+The Universal_Robots_ROS_Driver will likely fail to compile, stating something along the lines of `No member mass` and `No member center_of_gravity`.
+If this happens locate `~/catkin_ws/src/fmauch_universal_robot/ur_msgs/srv/SetPayload.srv` and replace the contents with:

 ``` C++
 float32 payload